-Historic preservation has always been one of the main focuses of the DAR.
-Members participate in a wide variety of historic preservation projects because it is crucial to saving our history for future generations.
-Whether it is restoring and maintaining historic state DAR or chapter owned properties; locating and marking patriot headstones; preserving records, artifacts and documents or awarding others for their preservation efforts; we seek to preserve American history.
+Connecticut Daughters participate in various historic preservation projects; from restoring and maintaining CTDAR or chapter owned properties; preserving records, or awarding others for their preservation efforts; we seek to preserve American history.
 Here are a few examples of recent historic preservation efforts:

 The Massing of the Colors brings together representatives of over 250 lineage and genealogical societies.
 Societies take turns hosting this celebratory, unifying event usually held in the fall.
-New to the Massing is the Rosie the Riveter Association that honors the women who took charge on the home front during World War II.
-Shown here is Gretchen Caulfield whose grandmother worked on the Corsair factory assembly line in Stratford, Connecticut.
-Gretchen is a member of both the DAR and the Rosie the Riveter Association.
+New to the Massing is the Rosie the Riveter Association which honors the women who took charge on the home front during World War II.
+Shown here is the Rosie Riveter Association President whose grandmother worked on the Corsair factory assembly line in Stratford, Connecticut.
+She is a member of both the DAR and the Rosie the Riveter Association.